 The provisions of the CDI are incorporated into the legal system from their publication in the Official Gazette of the Principality of Andorra (BOPA), and cannot be modified or repealed by law.
 According to the Constitution, Andorran tax law recognizes the normative priority of international tax treaties or conventions as in this case the agreements to avoid double taxation.
 The laws of each specific tax also recognize the primacy of these agreements over the internal order.

-Andorra currently has 9 CDI signed and in force with France, Spain, Luxembourg, the United Arab Emirates, Portugal, Liechtenstein, Malta, Cyprus and the latest incorporation, San Marino, with the prospect of continuing with this type of agreement to continue with its international opening process.
-Five more CDIs are currently being established by Andorra: those of Hungary, the Netherlands, the Czech Republic, Croatia and the United Kingdom.
-In addition, one is also being developed with Kazakhstan, the Asian country.
+Andorra currently has 13 CDIs signed and in force with France, Spain, Luxembourg, the United Arab Emirates, Portugal, Liechtenstein, Malta, Hungary, Cyprus, Croatia, San Marino and the latest additions: Monaco and the Czech Republic.
+With prospects, furthermore, of continuing with this type of agreements to continue with its process of international opening.
+Four more CDIs are currently being finalized by Andorra: those of the Netherlands, Belgium, Iceland and the United Kingdom.
+In addition, they are also being developed with South Korea, Italy, Guatemala, Uruguay, Paraguay, Mexico and even Kazakhstan, the Asian country.